MicrosoftDocs/windows-dev-docs/terminal/panes.md

 ## Resizing a pane

-You can adjust the size of your panes by holding `alt+shift` and using your arrow keys to resize the focused pane.
+You can adjust the size of your panes by holding <kbd>alt+shift</kbd> and using your arrow keys to resize the focused pane.

 ![Windows Terminal create pane](./images/resize-panes.gif)